LLMs syntactically adapt their language use to their conversational partner: Dataset Compositions

 \section{Dataset Compositions}

-Statistics of the Switchboard corpus and the conversations generated with GPT-4o are shown in Figures \ref{fig:switchboard} and \ref{fig:gpt}.
-The composition of the conversations between agents 5 and 6 can be seen in Figure \ref{fig:agents_convs}.
-The agents were chosen, as they provide very even turn lengths.
-This allows for similarly good estimations of the distributions of their used syntactic rules.
+Statistics of the Switchboard corpus and the conversations generated with GPT-4o and Llama-3-8B are shown in Figure \ref{fig:switchboard}, Figure \ref{fig:gpt}, and Figure \ref{fig:llama} respectively.
+The compositions of the conversations between agents 5 and 6 for GPT-4o and Llama-3-8B can be seen in Figures \ref{fig:gpt_split_stats} and \ref{fig:llama_split_stats}.
+The agents were chosen, as they provide very even utterance lengths across splits.
+This allows for similarly good estimations on their rule probability distributions.

 The cost for generating all conversations using OpenAI's API was around 100\$.
+Generating the Llama conversations took $\approx$ 7 GPU hours on a single NVIDIA H100.